 It seems every major Inca site has incredibly long stairways.
 Machu Picchu is no exception.
 They are literally breathtaking.
 Anyone not acclimated to high elevations will be gasping for air.
 More than that, the riser of each step seems high relative to modern standards, making me wonder how the Incas found these stairs to be comfortable to climb at all.
 Each tread consists of several uneven stones laid side-by-side.
 Going down the stairs is no easy matter either, though the Incas obviously had no problem.
 And here I was, slowly and carefully planting my feet in my high-tech Vasque hiking boots with Vibram soles and TPU torsion control chassis.

 There is also a reminder that, geologically speaking, things were always not so quiet.
 A fault runs through Machu Picchu.
 Sometime in the past, probably before the vast Inca expansion project, a wall constructed of colossal stones had been pulled slightly apart, the first architectural failure of this type of construction I’ve seen and an anomaly among similarly constructed walls here that somehow defied the earthquake’s incredible force.
+There were also other tell-tale signs.

 How unfortunate that millions of tourists like me are putting pressure on Machu Picchu.
 Resources like the internet and Lonely Planet are doing their part in stimulating more interest.
 Machu Picchu appears on many ‘Top 10’ lists of must-see travel destinations.
 In order to protect its treasure, the Peruvian government has skirted around the issue of severely restricting permits to enter the site, yet any measure to reduce tourism, Peru’s #3 economic sector, would have a profound effect on the local economy.
 Cusco Airport is unable to handle increased traffic, much of which Machu undeniably accounts for.
 As a result, there are plans to build an even larger international airport in nearby Chinchero, with a capacity to handle super-jumbo Airbus A380s.
 I can’t imagine what impact such an undertaking would have on this small village, famous for its world-class weavers.
 If the Chinchero plans don’t materialize, Cusco’s throughput capacity could automatically limit the problem.